wand88/StarterPack/README.md

     * That's it, you have clean setup to start coding.
     * Enjoy. :)
 ## All features explained
 I will explain all the features, by explaining what is in the folders and files, as well as methodology I use to name classes.

-1. **Folder and files organization** asd
+1. **Folder and files organization**